github-pfeifer-syscon-de/background/README.md

 the internal functions for rendering will be used.

-With python you have the option to easily modify this displayed infos e.g. use a weather or news service ....
+With python you have the option to easily modify this displayed infos e.g. use a weather or news service ...

-The .py files are localed by default in /usr/share/background-program a user version can be placed in $USER_HOME/.local/share/background.
+The .py files are localed by default in /usr/share/background-program a user version can be created by using the -> Script -> Edit option from preferences (expects your desktop-enviroment has some editor for python files registered).
-Which is not created during install so if you want a user version created the directory, and copy the default .py from the global directory.
+The modified version will be placed in $USER_HOME/.local/share/background if you want to know where your files are.